frankthvandeven/VenturaSQL/README.md

 **or**

 Download this GitHub repository and open the solution and run the VenturaSQLStudio project.
 The GitHub repository does not include the template projects.

+## See it run on your PC in minutes
+The easiest way to get started with VenturaSQL is to run the installer, create a new project with the Blazor WebAssembly template and run it.
+Open the [Getting started with VenturaSQL](https://sysdev.nl/2021/05/getting-started-with-venturasql/) page for illustrated instructions.

 ## Resources
 + Online documentation: https://docs.sysdev.nl